Questions and Answers on Christianity

 • A second very important point for understanding the Bible is that all theology is relational.
 (Theology is the study of God & of spiritual things.)
 This point is significant because God wants to guide people to good relationships with him and with others.

-Understanding God's value system of beneficial love for others is associated with this last point.
+Understanding the value system of God, which is beneficial love for others, is associated with this last point.
 This is the central value system that motivates God.
 It is also the value system that best creates good relationships.

 Reading and looking for meaning in the Bible from these perspectives makes it much easier to understand.